 Vitamin D is always in the news these days most alarmingly for rickets, the childhood disease we thought we were close to eradicating, and which is spreading around the world.
 They think it’s to do with changing lifestyles and the many hours children spend indoors playing computer games or watching television; as well as a lack of good nutrition in many countries.
 But whatever the reason it’s accepted more needs to be done to stop its rise and to keep banging on about how important the 'Vitamin of Mood and Light' is to us.

 So, interest in Vitamin D is growing: the British NHS, for example, says studies of Vitamin D were made looking at how it could prevent “acute respiratory tract infections,” such as colds, flu and bronchitis and that using supplements was particularly helpful for people who had very low levels of vitamin D. There are recent studies which looked at how vitamin D could help rheumatoid arthritis sufferers and its link to musculoskeletal pain.
 Even further research on the ‘Sunshine Vitamin’ showed there might be a relationship between low levels of vitamin D in the blood and depression.
 The research found that taking vitamin D, particularly in large amounts, improved the symptoms of depression.
 So where traditionally it was named as a vitamin to help in the dark winter months with Seasonal Affective Disorder (SAD), when moods are low, its growing use in the prevention of many other diseases has meant the media has picked up on its bigger benefits, whatever the season.

-Apart from infants and young people, because we've taught them to cover up in the sun and to splash on the sun blocker, there are categories of people who are theoretically more likely to be at risk of vitamin D deficiency and who may therefore need to supplement with this nutrient.
+Apart from infants and young people, because we've taught them to cover up in the sun and to splash on the sun blocker, there are categories of people who are more at risk of vitamin D deficiency and who may therefore need to supplement with this nutrient.
 These include:

 - Vegetarians and especially vegans (Vitamin D is found mostly in animal and dairy products).